kingstonrichard/kingstonrichard.uk/input/posts/2019-12-06-ims-discovery-week-13.md

   - 20191206
   - ims-disco-week-13
 ---
-Our [Local Gov Survey](https://www.surveymonkey.co.uk/r/BMBCIMS12) is live and we need your help!

 If you use or are connected to an income management system in Local Government, please take 15 minutes to [fill it in](https://www.surveymonkey.co.uk/r/BMBCIMS12) so we can better understand your requirements.
 The data we capture through our survey will supplement the findings from our face to face workshops and ultimately help the project to make a recommendation back to MHCLG in relation to our [key research queries](/20190916).
 It will be available to complete until some time in early January when we'll need to start processing the information given through it.